 - Features – Our features are designed to improve your knowledge of the recruitment process and the legal profession.
 Some are produced in-house, while others are written by experts from firms, chambers, universities and others from within the legal community.

 - Burning Question – Weekly Q&A written by a leading firm designed to get you thinking about the commercial issues that the modern lawyer must contend with.

 - Meet the Recruiter – Get a sense of the men and women who have the ability to welcome you to the profession with open arms or close the door in your face.

-- Career spotlights – Profiles of over 40 current and former trainees at different firms to give you a taste of how things could be if you were in their position.
+- Meet the Lawyer – Profiles of over 40 current and former trainees at different firms to give you a taste of how things could be if you were in their position.

 - Deadline calendar – We offer an extensive list of application deadlines for training contracts and work placement schemes – a vital tool in helping to avoid the last-minute application submission scramble.